v-puppala/Columbia-FinTech/Algotrading-main/README.md

 # Background

 Algorithmic trading is the use of automated trade orders, usually driven by machine learning models.
-By relying on robust
+While manual user-driven trading performance is limited by human-level judgement and human-delay, algorithmic trading software operates at a much lower latency and is data-driven, resulting in trades guided by historical performance.